theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 1. Activate TLS encryption as outlined in the section [Prerequisite: Activating TLS encryption](./server-security#prerequisite-activating-tls-encryption).
 2. Navigate to the menu bar and select **Server > Settings**.
 In the *Web Server* tab select *HTTPS - Restricted to custom users with Designer read access*
-2. Switch to the *Configuration Server* tab
+2. Switch to the *Configuration Server* tab.
 3. Add the Windows AD users or groups that are allowed to execute an extraction to [*Access Management*](./access-management#server-settings).
 4. Assign at least *Read* permission to the custom users.
 5. Close all Windows with **[OK]**
 6. Restart the server when prompted.

-Result: An extraction can only be executed, if the custom credentials of the caller are passed on to the web server and the caller has at least Read access to the Designer.
+Result: An extraction can only be executed, if the custom credentials of the caller are passed on to the web server and the caller has at least *Read access* to the Designer.

 {: .box-note}